-The fair value reserve relating to unrealised gains/losses on Singapore Government Securities and unrealised gains on equity securities classified as FVOCI-debts instruments are excluded from the Group's adjusted regulatory capital.
+The fair value reserve relating to unrealised gains/losses on Singapore Government Securities classified as FVOCI-debt instruments and unrealised gains on equity securities classified as FVOCI-equity instruments are excluded from the Group's adjusted regulatory capital.

 (2) Risk-weighted assets are determined according to specified requirements by the Monetary Authority of Singapore that seek to reflect the varying levels of risk attached to assets and off-balance sheet exposures.